dwelkie/dwelkie.github.io/_pages/Apps.md

 ---

 {% include gallery id="gallery1" caption="Shiny app to explore the RB-TnSeq 12:12 light-dark cycling experiment described in the PNAS 2016 Welkie et. al paper" %}
-{% include gallery id="gallery2" caption="This is a second gallery example with images hosted externally." %}
+{% include gallery id="gallery2" caption="A Binder containing notebooks to re-run all the analysis of the genome-scale modeling performed in the paper ME 2018 Broddrick et. al simulating high and low light biomass accumulation as well as 13BD biosynthesis in Synechococcus PCC7942." %}
 {% include gallery id="gallery3" caption="This is a second gallery example with images hosted externally." %}